Juliet and Kelly Starrett on the indoor rower

 With consistent use, creatine will help you increase muscle and brain creatine levels, helping you perform better—physically and mentally.

-Answering Creatine’s Frequently Asking Questions
+Frequently Asked Questions

 Should athletes take creatine?

 Athletes should consider taking creatine to improve their high-intensity exercise performance and increase muscle mass.
 It's one of the most researched supplements and has been shown to be effective in short bursts of intense activity.
+It can also help expedite recovery and muscle soreness, as well as offer cognitive health benefits.

 Is creatine safe for kidneys?